 In early November, German researchers published results from a staged indoor concert.
 The research found the risk of COVID-19 spreading at such events to be “low to very low,” so long as venues mandate masks and provide adequate ventilation and hygiene protocol.

-Soon after the release of the research, followed by positive vaccine news from Pfizer, Ticketmaster provided updates on its development of a verification system.
+Soon after the release of the research, followed by positive vaccine news from Pfizer and Moderna, Ticketmaster provided updates on its development of a verification system.
 The system could use Ticketmaster’s digital ticketing app to track the vaccination and coronavirus infection status of concertgoers.
 Together, the two stories have some within the live music industry believing indoor live music could be safer than initially thought, even though singing tends to transmit the virus rather easily.

 The concert study